q-Opers, QQ-systems, and Bethe Ansatz II: Generalized Minors: Introduction

 At the same time, we established in \cite{Koroteev:2020tv}, that in the case of $G=SL(N)$ these nondegeneracy conditions on the parts of the full $QQ$-system are actually redundant.
 We obtained that by following another approach to $(SL(N), q)$-opers, which involves the associated bundle produced by the defining representation.
 That approach heavily relies on the fact that the defining representation is exact.
 The elements of the full $QQ$-system are produced by certain minors of the $q$-deformation of the Wronskian matrix, which is constructed from the components of a certain section of the line bundle (this section produces locally the entire fiber of the associated bundle via the action of the $(SL(N), q)$-oper connection \cite{KSZ}).
 The functional relations of the $QQ$-system emerge from certain determinant identities known since the 19th century between the corresponding minors.
 This led us to conjecture in \cite{Koroteev:2020tv} that for a general simple simply connected $G$, the $QQ$-system is produced from the relations between generalized minors, as studied in the works of Berenstein, Fomin, and Zelevinsky \cite{Berenstein_1997,Fomin:wy,FZ,Berenstein_2005}.
-However, the generalized $q$-Wronskian matrix construction for $G$ was not clear, since one does not have the luxury of $SL(N)$ case.
+However, the $(G,q)$-Wronskian matrix construction for $G$ was not clear, since one does not have the luxury of $SL(N)$ case.
+The cluster interpretation of Bethe equations (using the TQ-relation) was given previously by Hernandez and Leclerc in \cite{Hernandez:2016}.